 Telly raised his revolver and yelled, “Back the fuck up, motherfucker!”

 Telly hadn’t even flinched.
-He held the revolver in front of him, his aim steady.
+He remained straight-armed, the revolver in front of him, aim steady.
 And when the Neanderthal poked his head around the corner to place our position, Telly squeezed on his trigger and sent a bullet whizzing through the Neanderthal’s beefy neck.
-He collapsed to the floor.

 Telly grinned, proud of himself.
 “And they say I wasted my life on video games…”